Fertilizer makers Agrium, CF post higher profits

-(Reuters) - North American nitrogen fertilizer producers Agrium Inc (AGU.TO) and CF Industries (CF.N) reported higher second-quarter profits on Wednesday after markets closed.
+Aug 5 (Reuters) - North American nitrogen fertilizer producers Agrium Inc and CF Industries reported on Wednesday higher second-quarter profits after markets closed.

 Agrium’s net earnings from continuing operations for the second quarter rose to $675 million, or $4.71 per share, from $625 million, or $4.34 per share a year ago.